BOOK REVIEW: Joe Burns (2011) Reviving the Strike: How Working People Can Regain Power and Transform America.

 Chapter 5 explains that campaigns to increase union density by “organizing the unorganized” fail for the simple reason that workers have no interest in joining weak unions that can’t put more bread on the table.

-Burns doesn’t explicitly state why union bureaucrats would rather do anything but revive the economic strike.
+Burns doesn’t explicitly state why union bureaucrats are so reluctant to use the economic strike.
 However, he does describe the bureaucracy as a structure apart from the working class and with a separate interest – preserving itself.
 Breaking laws would bring fines that would deplete union funds and threaten officials’ salaries and careers.

 Traditional unionists insisted that workers are not commodities; they are human beings with the right to determine what happens in the workplace.
 Furthermore, “the rights of workers must trump market considerations.”